raythurman2386/Notes/LambdaNotes/Advanced CSS/Preprocessing1.md

         }
     }

-LESS also allows for some simple mather operators such as + - * / on any number, color or variable
+LESS also allows for some simple math operators such as + - * / on any number, color or variable
     .some-class {
         width: 100px + 10;  // 110px
     }